1300 088 065

 So when you’re financing, you might make an offer that is subject to, say, 14 days for finance.
 The bank will approve your loan and put a condition on your finance approval to say that your existing home must settle simultaneously with the new home.
 There can be a big risk here because everything can fall over if you can’t sell your house in that time.

 CAUTION!
-Why You Need A Sunset Clause
+Why You Need A 'Subject To Sale' Clause

 So they’re going in to purchase a property and saying we don’t have any conditions or requirements to sell our existing home.
 They’re running the gauntlet to make sure that they sell their property on or before the purchase happens.
 As we said, this is a serious risk because if you don’t sell your property before your purchase happens, the bank will not fund you the loan.